 Get £1,000s back on mis-sold credit card PPI

 The UK's biggest protection racket isn't run by thugs in back alleys, but the genteel staff of Britain's banks.
-For years they've been stealing £1,000s, but now you can get your money back.
+For years they were made to steal £1,000s, but now you can get your money back.

 We've won in court - paving the way for the millions that've been mis-sold to reclaim.
 Reclaiming yourself is easy, lets you keep the full amount - and it's completely FREE.